Dental Implants Lifespan…and Key Maintenance Tips

 Table of Contents

-However, implant survival rates are typically greater than success rates.
-Success means that the implant is there and that there are no complications.
+However, implant survival rates are typically higher than success rates.
+Success means that the implant remains functional and that there are no complications.

 Dental implant failures can occur early, related to non-osseointegration of implants (primary), or late, characterized by biological or mechanical complications (secondary).